mollywilliams/grace-notes.github.io/_topics/darkness-of-the-soul.md

 The apostle Paul makes a very similar plea to the Christians in Rome in Romans 12.

-* [Romans 12:1,2] (https://www.biblegateway.com/passage/?search=Romans+12%3A1-2), _I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
+* Romans 12:1,2, _I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 And be not conformed to this world, but be ye transformed by the RENEWING OF YOUR MIND, that you may prove what is that good, and acceptable, and perfect, will of God._

 The opposite of a RENEWED mind is an EMPTY mind.